7 Best Carry-On Luggage Bags In Australia For 2025

 Expert Packing Tip.

-Stash your laptop (and maybe some magazines) into the SnapSleeve and carry it on as a separate item.
-By doing this, you’re effectively reducing the empty weight of the July Carry On Pro by about 2kgs, as anything you split out into the SnapSleeve will not count towards the single-item weight limit.
+Stash your laptop into the SnapSleeve and carry it on as a separate item.
+By doing this, you effectively reduc the empty weight of the July Carry On Pro by about 2kgs, as anything you split out into the SnapSleeve will not count towards the single-item weight limit.

-Above: how big is the SnapSleeve?
-My 14″ MacBook Pro and trusty A4 notepad slide in with ease.
+Above: How big is the SnapSleeve?
+My 14″ MacBook Pro slides in with ease.

 If weight is a deal-breaker for you, the company offers a workaround in the form of a much lighter carry-on bag, appropriately named July Carry On Light.